I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prefix/nf-prefix-rxpacquireprefixtablelockexclusive.md

 <p>Normal kernel APC delivery should be disabled before calling this routine.
 Disable normal kernel APC delivery by calling <b>FsRtlEnterFileSystem</b> or <b>KeEnterCriticalRegion</b>.
 Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <b>FsRtlExitFileSystem</b> or <b>KeLeaveCriticalRegion</b>. </p>

-<p>The <b>RxAcquirePrefixTableLockExclusive</b> routine is implemented as a macro on Windows Server 2003.
-On Windows XP and Windows 2000, <b>RxAcquirePrefixTableLockExclusive </b>is implemented as a routine. </p>

-<p>The <b>RxAcquirePrefixTableLockExclusive</b> macro calls the  <b>RxpAcquirePrefixTableLockExclusive</b> routine.
-The <b>RxIsPrefixTableLockExclusive</b> macro can be used to determine if an exclusive prefix table lock was previously acquired.
-The <b>RxIsPrefixTableLockAcquired</b> macro can also be used to determine if either an exclusive or shared prefix table lock was previously acquired. </p>

-<p>Normal kernel APC delivery should be disabled before calling this routine.
-Disable normal kernel APC delivery by calling <b>FsRtlEnterFileSystem</b> or <b>KeEnterCriticalRegion</b>.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <b>FsRtlExitFileSystem</b> or <b>KeLeaveCriticalRegion</b>. </p>

 ## -requirements
 <table>
 <tr>